johnomics/tapestry/README.md

 ## Contact

-If you have any problems with or comments about Tapestry, please raise an issue or contact [John Davey](mailto:john.davey@york.ac.uk).
+If you have any problems with or comments about Tapestry, please raise an issue or contact [John Davey](mailto:johnomics@gmail.com).
 Thank you!

+## Citation

+Please cite the [Tapestry preprint](https://www.biorxiv.org/content/10.1101/2020.04.24.059402v1) or, for a peer-reviewed reference, the [_Angomonas deanei_ chromosomal assembly paper](https://doi.org/10.1093/g3journal/jkaa018).

 ## Acknowledgements

-Tapestry was written by John Davey ([email](mailto:john.davey@york.ac.uk), [Twitter](http://twitter.com/johnomics)) in the [Genomics and Bioinformatics](http://york.ac.uk/biology/technology-facility/genomics/) lab at the University of York, supported by pump priming funding from the [Department of Biology](https://www.york.ac.uk/biology/) to [Seth Davis](https://www.york.ac.uk/biology/research/plant-biology/seth-davis/) and [Jeremy Mottram](https://www.york.ac.uk/biology/research/infection-immunity/mottram/).
+Tapestry was written by John Davey ([email](mailto:johnomics@gmail.com), [Twitter](http://twitter.com/johnomics)) in the [Genomics and Bioinformatics](http://york.ac.uk/biology/technology-facility/genomics/) lab at the University of York, supported by pump priming funding from the [Department of Biology](https://www.york.ac.uk/biology/) to [Seth Davis](https://www.york.ac.uk/biology/research/plant-biology/seth-davis/) and [Jeremy Mottram](https://www.york.ac.uk/biology/research/infection-immunity/mottram/).